microsoft/KC/papers/Entailment-Issues/README.md

     --label_single True
 ```

-4. Debias methods
+### 4. Debias methods

 Note that we merge neutral and contradition classes into not-entailment class in all experiments.
-And we use four gpus to train the NLI model.
+Also, we use four GPUs to train the NLI model.

-For the Debias-DA method, we directly merge GLUE MNLI training dataset with [augmented data](https://github.com/Aatlantise/syntactic-augmentation-nli/blob/master/datasets/inv_trsf_large.tsv) .
+For the Debias-DA method, we directly merge the GLUE MNLI training dataset with [augmented data](https://github.com/Aatlantise/syntactic-augmentation-nli/blob/master/datasets/inv_trsf_large.tsv).

 ```python
 python code/nsp/train_nli.py --data_dir data/nli/mnli-da \